 Turn on the console.

 Select the "displays" tab of the control panel.
-Use the appropriate drop down menus to select a custom or preset monitor resolution for the external display and then press thebutton.
-You will be prompted to restart the console.
+Use the appropriate drop down menus to select a custom or preset monitor resolution, orientation, and/or position for the external display and then press thebutton.

 If using a touchscreen: press the first encoder wheel button while holding down thekey on the front panel.
 This will start the touchscreen calibration utility.

 Touch all of the calibration targets on both the internal and external touchscreen displays.
-When complete the console will prompt for a reboot.
-Once the console reboots the cursor should follow your finger on both the internal and external touchscreen displays.
+Once calibration is complete the cursor should follow your finger on both the internal and external touchscreen displays.

 The Full Boar 4’s DVI-D output connections do not support analog output to VGA displays such as those featured on the older Full Boar 3 playback and programming wings.